bilicm/tamch-twitter-clone/README.md

 # tamch-twitter-clone

-Twitter clone created using Phalcon framework for php and sqlite3.
+Twitter clone created using Phalcon framework for php and SQLite 3 database.